 Residential Solar Panel Carports Are Heating Up!

-Carport shelters have been a popular item at many homes across the US and Canada for years.
+Carport shelters have been a popular item at many homes across Canada for years.
 The main function has been to protect your vehicles from weather, including snow, ice, rain and harmful UV rays.
 But now, with the increase in the number of electric vehicles on the road and government incentives, residential solar carports and shelters are becoming all the rage.
 And the best part is that they are one of the few home purchases that actually can start to pay for themselves.

 So what should you look for in a solar carport or shelter then?